JcaPetri/Apolo-Articles-MySql/README.md

 					DateCreated			--> The DateCreated is the record creation datetime UTC.
 					DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
 					TableHistory		-->	The TableHistory contain then change history of each column.
-			Kafka/RabbitMQ:
-				  The ScopeIDn + GroupIDn + TableIDn combination can be the topic.

 		ArtDataElementComments_Tbl
 			Contains one or more descriptions/comments/details/explains of each record of the diccionary.
 			It has a defined language, an order when there is more than one description, a type of text format (mimetype), a status and the date of the last update.